AvalonChurch/avalonchurch.org/wp-content/plugins/usp-pro/readme.txt

 == License ==

-License: The USP Pro license is comprised of two parts:
+License: The USP Pro license comprises two parts:

-* Part 1: Its PHP code is licensed under the GPL (v2 or later), like WordPress.
-More info @ https://www.gnu.org/licenses/
+* __Part 1:__ Its PHP code is licensed under the GPL (v2 or later), like WordPress.
+[More info](https://www.gnu.org/licenses/).

-* Part 2: Everything else (e.g., CSS, HTML, JavaScript, images, design) is licensed according to the purchased license.
-More info @ https://plugin-planet.com/usp-pro/
+* __Part 2:__ Everything else (e.g., CSS, HTML, JavaScript, images, design) is licensed according to the purchased license.
+[More info](https://plugin-planet.com/usp-pro/).

 Without prior written consent from Monzilla Media, you must NOT directly or indirectly: license, sub-license, sell, resell, or provide for free any aspect or component of Part 2.

-Further license information is available in the plugin directory, /license/, and online @ https://plugin-planet.com/wp/files/usp-pro/license.txt
+Further license information is available in the plugin directory, `/license/`, and [online](https://plugin-planet.com/wp/files/usp-pro/license.txt).

-Upgrades: Your purchase of USP Pro includes free lifetime upgrades, which include new features, bug fixes, and other improvements.
+__Upgrades:__ Your purchase of USP Pro includes free lifetime upgrades, which include new features, bug fixes, and other improvements.

 Copyright 2020 Monzilla Media.
 All rights reserved.

-== Check out my other plugins! ==
+== Check out my other plugins ==

 Free WordPress plugins: